Josef Danhauser: Works

-Franz Liszt Fantasizing at the Piano, an 1840 portrait by Danhauser and commissioned by Conrad Graf featuring an imagined gathering, including (sitting) Alfred de Musset or Alexandre Dumas, père, George Sand, Franz Liszt, Marie d'Agoult, and (standing) Hector Berlioz or Victor Hugo, Niccolò Paganini, Gioachino Rossini, a bust of Beethoven on the Graf grand piano, a portrait of Byron on the wall, and a statue of Joan of Arc on the far left.
+Liszt at the Piano, an 1840 portrait by Danhauser and commissioned by Conrad Graf featuring an imagined gathering, including (sitting) Alfred de Musset or Alexandre Dumas, père, George Sand, Franz Liszt, Marie d'Agoult, and (standing) Hector Berlioz or Victor Hugo, Niccolò Paganini, Gioachino Rossini, a bust of Beethoven on the Graf grand piano, a portrait of Byron on the wall, and a statue of Joan of Arc on the far left.
 The portrait is now housed at Staatliche Museen zu Berlin in Berlin.